JManzur/python-disk-alert/Linux/README.md

 ## Log file

-Every time you run the script, a file called "disk_alert.log" will be generated/updated with information similar to the following:
+Every time you run the script, a log file called "disk_alert.log" will be generated/updated with information similar to the following:

 ```log
 2021-07-06 12:55:23,354: WARNING: NOT OK - Email alert has been sent - Partition: "/", Size: 250 GiB, Used: 2 GiB, Free: 235 GiB